supposedly/nutshell/README.md

 ```
 It will operate here on the two lines flanked by `weave:` directives, ending when the macro is invoked with a backslash
 (as if that is the end of a block; imagine curly braces from `weave: 1 {` to `weave: \ }`).
 Macros can also be passed additional
-arguments: here, `weave: 1` is effectively passing the value `1` to the function behind the macro.
-(Multiple arguments,
+arguments: here, `weave: 1` passes the value `1` to the function behind the macro.
+(Multiple arguments, if necessary,
-if necessary, are separated by whitespace.)
+are separated by whitespace.)

-At transpile-time, the `weave` macro is passed (a) a list of transitions that corresponds to the first codeblock above, and
+At transpile-time, the `weave` macro is passed (a) a list of transitions that corresponds to the first codeblock above
-(b) the value `1` from the `weave: 1` invocation.
-It then returns a new list corresponding to the second codeblock above
+(having out-of-order transitions), and (b) the value `1` from the `weave: 1` invocation.
+It then returns a new list
-(with correctly-ordered transitions), and this is what is written to the final output file.
+corresponding to the second codeblock above (with correctly-ordered transitions), and this is what is written to the
+final output file.

 Nested macros are applied innermost first, and all macros *must* have a `macro_name: \` end line or else they will not be run.
-`weave` doesn't show it, but macros can of course add and/or remove transitions as they please (rather than being limited to just
+`weave` doesn't show it, but macros of course aren't limited to just reordering transitions&nbsp;-- they can also add or
-reordering).
+remove them as needed.

 The current "standard library" of macros currently consists only of `weave`, whose behavior has already been described in
 part.
 Here is its full docstring: